 Education administrators are proud of their institution.
 Successful job candidates know it, and they talk about excellent results of the students, good reputation of the school, excellent management, balanced study programs, etc.

 These people often sit in the interviewing panel.
 Everyone likes to be praised for their work, so if you find something worthy of a praise, mention it in your answer.

 If you find nothing, however (the school is new, or has a bad reputation), you can talk about personal reasons, such as good traffic connection to the place, fitting working environment, having connection with other teachers from the school, etc.

 I have spent a lot of time researching about schools in this district.
 I found your institution to be the most modern, high quality secondary school, with great reputation.
-I talked to some parents of the children, people I know personally, and they told me only good things about your school, and the teachers who work here.
-I would be proud to become a member of this particular team, and that’s why I applied here.
+I talked to some parents, people I know personally, and they told me mostly good things about your school, and the teachers who work here.
+I would be proud to become a member of your team, and that’s why I applied here.

 To be honest, I chose your school mainly because of a good location.
 It’s just ten minutes walk away from my apartment.
 Living nearby, you can count with me for help even with after-school activities, for example when someone has to leave unexpectedly.
 What is more, I am local, so I know the people and understand the challenges you face as a school here…